asyncapi/generator/docs/template-development.md

 <Text>Version is: **{params.version || asyncapi.info.version()}**</Text>
 ```

+Now that you have added all the configuration options, you can start the generation process by using generator CLI.
+Now you can pass the parameters via the CLI.
+When using CLI, it's done by indicating --param name=value or -p name=value.
+As you can see, the above configuration will help the template user to override the existing version with a new version on the command line.
+For example, `-p version=2.0.0`.

 ## Hooks

 [Hooks](hooks.md) enable templates to perform multiple tasks.
 You can add Hooks to your template as fractions of code.
 In the template, you must store it in the `hooks` directory under the template directory.
 You can also store it in other modules and external libraries, or even configure it inside the template.
 The generation process can perform multiple actions.